 Have you found yourself asking “Should I leave or should I stay in a relationship?”
-The same could be said with a friendship that leaves you questioning “Is this good for me?”
-When you have an unbalanced relationship that leaves you feeling devalued and disrespected?
-Do you fear ending it by telling them they are no longer welcome in your life?
+The same could be said with any friendship that leaves you wondering “Is this good for me?”

 Relationships can Go Up and Down

-Relationships can be like a roller coaster ride that leaves you questioning if it is the right one for you.
-You can answer the dilemma on whether to stay or leave in your relationship by asking yourself if you want to continue living the same way for another ten years?
+Relationships can be like a roller coaster ride where you wonder if you should continue in them.
+You can answer the dilemma on whether to stay or leave by asking yourself “Do I want to continue living the same way in this relationship for another ten years?”

 If you answered no, then don’t waste ten years of your life before deciding the relationship is not working.
 Your purpose is to experience happiness and freedom, so time to get cracking and make some changes.
 Yes – I know you’re thinking “What about my partner?
-He is the one who is rude and disrespectful – shouldn’t he be the one to change?”
+He or she is the one who is rude and disrespectful – shouldn’t he or she be the one to change?”

 Switch the Dance

-You are right – he must change, but for him to change, you must change first!
+You are right – your partner must change, but for your partner to change, you must change first!
 You both have been doing the same old dance together for way too long.
-He says the same thing then you react in the same way, yadda, yadda, yadda.
+They respond the same way then you react in the same way, yadda, yadda, yadda.

-You both have been waltzing away for years.
-Now when he waltzes, you have to do the cha-cha.
+You both have been waltzing away together for years.
+Now when your partner waltzes, you do the cha-cha.
 The dance between the both of you must change.
 Take some time out to decide what you want from your relationship.
 Decide on the things you will longer tolerate and practice how you will express your needs.
-Once this is done, the next step is to make yourself heard…
+Once you complete this step, the next one is to make yourself heard…

 Express What You Want